Meet the Head Girl & Deputy Head Girl

-Fran: My duties in the school vary, from having meetings with the Principle and Vice-Principle to doing speeches at events for the school.
+Fran: My duties in the school vary, from having meetings with the Principal and Vice-Principal to speeches at events for the school.
 With my most important duty being the communicator between the students and the staff.

 What are you excited about achieving as Head Girl/Deputy Head Girl?

 Elizabeth: I would love to share my passion for technology and make it exciting and accessible to students.
 For example, creating clubs that the students can relate to such as app creation and game development; and organising motivational speakers to inform students of the wide and ever increasing variety of careers in the technology industry.
 I would also like to further develop the peer mentoring system.
 This provides a safe environment for the senior school students to discuss any issues they might be facing.

 Fran: Over this year I am very excited to start presenting my ideas, as I enjoy sport this is something I am wanting to enhance at St Gabriel’s.
 I also like to be interactive with the Senior School.
 This could be achieved by having the sixth form students help in senior school lessons.

 What qualities do you think are important to bring to the role?